When your cat spends all day cleaning himself from head to toe with his tongue, it can be hard to think he doesn't care much about what’s in his food.

 While the 2007 crisis has cleared up, cat parents are urged to be careful about where their cat food is manufactured and how much wheat gluten is in their cat’s meal.

 Cats are natural carnivores.
 Their bodies function much like their jumbo-sized brethren on the Discovery Channel, so your cat’s diet should cater to his natural digestive needs.
 You don’t see lions, panthers, and bobcats munching on ears of corn – and your cat doesn’t want to either.

-Like wheat gluten and other wheat products, your cat’s tummy can only handle minimal carbs.
+Like wheat gluten and other wheat products, your cat’s stomach can only handle minimal carbs.
 Complex carbohydrates like corn and soy are cheap fillers many pet food manufactures use in large quantities.
 If you see corn or soy as one of the first six ingredients in a brand of cat food, move on to another.

 Preservatives come in all sorts of funky names and acronyms.
 The top four to be wary of are ethoxyquin, propylene glycol (PG), butylated hydroxytoluene (BHT), and butylated hydroxyanisole (BHA).

 Ethoxyquin and propylene glycol aren’t even approved for use in human foods.
 So if it’s not safe for us big ol’ humans to consume, it can’t possibly be good for our little 10-pound feline friends, right?
 You bet.
 Ethoxyquin is used to make poor quality food last longer on the store shelf and causes serious urinary and kidney problems in cats.
 Propylene glycol is a derivative of anti-freeze, which is, of course, highly toxic.

 BHT and BHA are commonly found in both foods and treats – so be sure to check out Fluffy’s favorite snacks, too.
 These nasty preservatives are added to fats and have been found to cause cancer, kidney disease, and liver damage in lab experiments using rats.